Thasan112/Thasan112/README.md

 - AWS
 - Azure

+### Passionate about cybersecurity

-Excited to connect and contribute to meaningful data-driven solutions! 😊
+Excited to connect and contribute to meaningful solutions! 😊